lakshyagazaresen/Hackerrank_Python/README.md

 # Hackerrank_Python
-Solutions to the hacerrank problem solving practice questions
+Solutions to the hacerrank problem solving practice questions in Python